-Humanist Baby Namings are the alternative to the religious practice of a Christening which is the initiation of a baby into a Christian sect which is, in effect, an infant exorcism.
+Humanist Namings are the alternative to the religious practice of a ‘christening’ which is the initiation of a baby into a religious sect which is an infant exorcism.
+Naming ceremonies are sincere, personal, family-centred, creative and fun occasions and can be a little emotional too.

 Naming ceremonies are individual and personal and usually include spoken contributions from parents, grandparents, others/children and mentors/oddparents after an introduction by the celebrant and the formal naming of the child.
 The ceremony is usually enlivened by the humour that the participants bring to their contributions.
 As namings are the only child-centred rite-of-passage ceremony it will often include contributions from children and readings/songs for children.
 They will be held at home, in the garden, park or at a pub/hotel/community venue.